dkatz23238/poor-mans-proxy/README.md

 - `STARTING`: Instance is in the process of starting
 - `RUNNING`: Instance is running and ready to handle requests

+**Note**: The `/health` endpoint is handled directly by the proxy and does not forward requests to the backend server.
+All other requests are forwarded to the backend instance.

 ## Instance Management

 The proxy automatically manages the instance lifecycle:

+1. On startup:
+   - Queries Google Cloud API to determine the current state of the instance
+   - If the instance is already running, the proxy will immediately start monitoring idle timeout
+   - If the instance is stopped, the proxy will wait for incoming requests to start it

-1. When a request is received and the instance is stopped:
+2. When a request is received and the instance is stopped:
    - Instance is started
    - Request is queued with a 503 Service Unavailable response and retry header
    - Client should retry after the instance is running

-2. During instance startup:
+3. During instance startup:
    - Instance transitions from TERMINATED to STARTING to RUNNING
    - After instance reaches RUNNING state, a grace period (60 seconds by default) is applied
    - During the grace period, the proxy still returns 503 responses with retry headers
    - This ensures the instance's services are fully initialized before traffic is sent

-3. When instance is running and ready:
+4. When instance is running and ready:
    - All requests are forwarded to the instance
    - Last used timestamp is updated with each request
    - Idle timeout is monitored

-4. When the instance is idle:
+5. When the instance is idle:
    - After the configured timeout, instance is automatically stopped
    - Next request will trigger a new start cycle

-5. During proxy shutdown:
+6. During proxy shutdown:
    - Instance is gracefully stopped if running
    - All pending operations are completed